kamsur/LazarusWeb/README.md

 # LazarusWeb
-A webpage that holds the link to the Microsft Healthcare Bot instance contained in an Azure App service plan
+A webpage that holds the link to the Microsft Healthcare Bot instance (for Lazarus app users) contained in an Azure App service plan